Key Principles of Pupil Premium Funding

 The Impact of Pupil Premium Funding

 StowfordSchool’s evaluation of its own performance is rigorous and tracking of progress over time for each pupil is thorough so we can quickly identify any gaps/trend and develop sensible strategies and interventions to promote improvement.
 The impact of Targeted Interventions is analysed half termly as assessment data is gathered and input.
 Moderation of data between teachers in school also takes place at this time; external moderation takes place.
-Follow up support is then put in place if an intervention is not having the desired impact and different interventions decided upon.
+Follow up support is then put in place if an intervention is not having the desired impact and different interventions decided upon

-In 2016, we will use a range of data to analyse the impact of our Pupil Premium Funding spending, this will include:
+We will use a range of data to analyse the impact of our Pupil Premium Funding spending, this will include:

 - End of key stage data